Parameter

 Example: -r /tmp/dbmsresults/, and a subfolder, say 1234, will be generated containing results.

-Config folder
+Config Folder

-Name of folder containing query and connection config files.
 If set, the names connections.config and queries.config are assumed automatically.

 Monitoring

-The parameter --metrics can be used to activate fetching metrics from a Prometheus server.
 In the connection.config we may insert a section per connection about where to fetch these metrics from and which metrics we want to obtain.

 More information about monitoring and metrics can be found here: https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/blob/master/docs/Monitoring.html

 The parameter --metrics-per-stream does the same, but collects the metrics per stream - not per query.
-This is useful when queries are very fast.

 Query

-This parameter sets reading or running benchmarks to one fixed query.
 For mode=run this means the fixed query is benchmarked (again), no matter if benchmarks already exist for this query.
-For mode=continue this means missing benchmarks are performed for this fixed query only.
-Queries are numbered starting at 1.

 Connection

-This parameter sets running benchmarks to one fixed DBMS (connection).
 For mode=run this means the fixed DBMS is benchmarked (again), no matter if benchmarks already exist for it.
-For mode=continue this means missing benchmarks are performed for this fixed DBMS only.
-Connections are called by name.

 Generate evaluation

 If set to yes, an evaluation file is generated.
 This is a JSON file containing most of the evaluations.
 It can be accessed most easily using the inspection class or the interactive dashboard.
+This also prints some statistics the experiment (like latency or throughput).

 Debug